 The median home value in the United States has experienced historic appreciation in as little as a few years.
-Since the pandemic shaped the current real estate market, in fact, the median home value across the country has increased from about $243,057 to $346,270, according to Zillow.
+Since the pandemic shaped the current real estate market the median home value across the country has increased 2.6% year-over-year to $342,685, according to Zillow.

 Existing owners gained a lot of home equity quickly, making understanding the mechanics behind appreciation more crucial than ever.
 With a better understanding of how to use a home appreciation calculator, it’s possible to gain invaluable insights into the potential growth of assets and make informed decisions on a future home value calculator.